 Investigating oil spills and dump sites is not easy work.
 Because of the equipment needed, and where the dump sites reside, it is common that many dump sites go unnoticed for years, including the deposits Valentine and his team discovered off the Pacific Coast.

-“One of the reasons why these dump sites have not been identified previously is that they're at 900 meters from the on the bottom of the sea floor,” Reddy said.
-“And we're at 3000 feet.
-You can't certainly scuba dive to look for this dumped waste.
-So then, you have to rely on underwater vehicles to see if you can find them, or other types of devices.”
+“One of the reasons why these dump sites have not been identified previously is that they are 900 meters below the sea surface,” Reddy said.
+“You can't certainly scuba dive to look for this dumped waste.
+So then, you must rely on underwater vehicles to map the seafloor and collect actual samples.”

-The second underwater vehicle used by the team was known as Jason, and it was an unmanned vehicle connected to the research vessel with a power cord.
+The second underwater vehicle used by the team was known as ROV Jason, and it was an unmanned vehicle connected to the research vessel with a power cord.

-“[Jason] is also unmanned, but it's connected with a big power cord over the side of the boat, and it can last in the water for a long time,” Reddy said.
+“[ROV Jason] is also unmanned, but it's connected with a big power cord over the side of the boat, and it can last in the water for a long time,” Reddy said.
 “But it has video cameras, it has two robotic arms, and it has a whole series of tools and equipment that you can use to go right up to where we saw some dumped waste in open barrels.
 And we could physically collect, with the robotic arms, samples that we could bring back up to the surface.”

 Reddy discussed the operation of these underwater vehicles and more in our upcoming video interview with him.
 Our video series will comprise three parts, each dedicated to discussing a different aspect to this research endeavor.
 In this video series, we will show how chromatographic techniques played a vital role in analyzing the samples, and how oceanography is helping to preserve and protect the oceans that humans and animal species rely on for survival.